-When harvesting evergreen herbs, be sure to cut back on the plants sparingly.
+When harvesting evergreen herbs, cut back on the plants sparingly.
 Cut only one section of leaves at a time and stop cutting when you see new growth starting from below your cuts.

 You don’t want to cut too much, or you could discourage new growth.

-Herbs, although not requiring a lot of care and maintenance, will still need work.
-If you only have time for five or ten varieties, don’t plant twenty different kinds!
-I know it sounds like just the thing to do because your thinking, “I’ll find some way to make them all happen.”
-But trust me they creep up on you until one day you’re overwhelmed with what needs watering and pruning.
+I know it sounds like just the thing to do because you think, “I’ll find some way to make them all happen.”
+But trust me, they creep up on you until one day you’re overwhelmed with what needs watering and pruning.

-Finally, be sure to check the zones that various herbs do well in.
+Finally, check the zones where various herbs do well.
 If your favorite herb doesn’t do well in your zone, you should probably skip it or at least grow it indoors in a container.

 There isn’t much use in planting an herb.
-It if will likely die before it’s harvested.
+It will likely die before it’s harvested.